I'm a published children's book author, magazine writer, and technology blogger. In my spare time, I like to sew.

 Looking for a quick and fun craft idea?
 Using modeling clay and a stick, you can make a rose!
-This is a great project for kids, Girl Scouts, and crafters and takes only about an hour to make, minus drying or baking time.
+This is a great project for kids, Girl Scouts, and crafters, and it takes only about an hour to make, minus drying or baking time.
 I used Sculpey brand clay, which requires baking, but this method will work for no-bake modeling clay as well.

 To get started, you will need some basic materials:

-- Clay (I used Sculpey III, 003 Red, two ounce size.)
+- Clay (I used Sculpey III, 003 Red, two-ounce size.)

 - Craft stick (I used an 8" length of applewood, about 1/4" diameter)